Spain coronavirus cases jump by a third, over 100 new deaths

 MUMBAI POLICE HAVE ISSUED AN ORDER PROHIBITING TOURS INVOLVING A GROUP OF PEOPLE TRAVELLING TOGETHER TO A FOREIGN OR DOMESTIC DESTINATION BY PRIVATE OPERATORS AFTER THE NO. OF CASES IN THE STATE REACHED 31.
 A DAY BEFORE THE KAMAL NATH GOVERNMENT IN MADHYA PRADESH IS TO FACE A FLOOR TEST IN THE...

-The Archdiocese of New York and Newark both say worshippers are still able to come to church to partake in private prayer but that Sunday mass has been canceled for the foreseeable future.
-CBS2's Kiran..

 Health authorities in mainland China on Sunday reported 44 new confirmed cases of the COVID-19 coronavirus by the end of March 7, a decrease from 99 the day...
-Reuters Also reported by •FXstreet.com •The Age •FOXNews.com •bizjournals •Hindu
+Reuters Also reported by •FXstreet.com •The Age •FOXNews.com •bizjournals

-South Korea on Sunday reported 76 new coronavirus cases and three more deaths, a fall in new cases to double-digits for the first time in over three weeks, as...
-Reuters Also reported by •Terra Daily •NPR •Reuters India
+Prime Minister Pedro Sanchez on Saturday (local time) announced that Spain will remain in lockdown for 15 days from early next week in an attempt to contain the...
+Zee News Also reported by •The Age •Reuters •bizjournals